UBC-MDS/DSCI_522_Group-11_Save-The-Earth/README.md

 # Save The Earth

-  - author: Tony Shum, Jing Wen, Aishwarya Nadimpally, Weilin Han
+Author: Tony Shum, Jing Wen, Aishwarya Nadimpally, Weilin Han

 A data analysis group project for DSCI 522 (Data Science workflows); a course in the Master of Data Science program at the University of